Lateral flow test: Applications

 Lateral flow assays have a wide array of applications and can test a variety of samples including urine, blood, saliva, sweat, serum, and other fluids.
 They are currently used by clinical laboratories, hospitals, physicians and veterinary clinics, food analysis labs and environmental testing facilities.

 Immediacy in obtaining results is normally the key factor in choosing this technique, although simplicity and lack of a need for formal equipment are also important factors.
 These features allow ICTs to be used a at-home test or in pharmacies.
 Because of their exceptional quality, rapid test are also used routinely in well-equipped laboratories when the demand for test is low.

 The broad applications of rapid test can be realized because of their simplicity accompanied by high quality analytical production.
 The sensitivity and specificity of these techniques tend to be comparable to those of other more complex methods, and on occasion significantly better.

 Other uses for lateral flow assays are food and environmental safety and veterinary medicine for chemicals such as diseases and toxins.
 LFTs are also commonly used for disease identification such as ebola, but the most common LFT are the home pregnancy and SARS-CoV-2 tests.

+Infectious diseases

+LFTs that detect infectious diseases may test for the antigen (molecules from the pathogen itself) and/or the antibody (the human body's defensive response to antigens).
+The choice of which one to test for depends on the specific disease.
+For example, HIV tests generally look for the antibody as immunoreactive p24 antigen levels diminish as the infection progresses where as the antibody level stays high.
+The p24 antigen remains valuable for reducing the window period as it shows up in detectable levels in blood before the antibodies do.
+As a result, combined tests are available for HIV.

+LFTs that detect nucleic acids have been developed but are still too new to see much use.